Joe Rogan's Huge Rumble Offer: BTS of the Game-Changer Move Revealed | Direct Message | Rubin Report

 Dave shares the behind the scenes details of the Rumble board meeting that led to the game-changing $100 million offer for Rogan to leave Spotify for Rumble as well as how his own “why I left the left” political evolution is more relevant than ever.

-Dave also shares the reactions of Bari Weiss, Eric Weinstein, Bret Weinstein, Jordan Peterson, Krystal Ball, Glenn Greenwald and others.
+Dave also shares the reactions of Bari Weiss, Eric Weinstein, Bret Weinstein, Jordan Peterson, Krystal Ball, Glenn Greenwald, Andrew Yang and others.